top of page

 Peter had an unknown wife, and Jesus healed his mother-in-law.

-Simon was also known as Peter or Simon Peter and was sometimes referred to as Cephas.
+Simon was also known as Peter or Simon Peter, and he was sometimes referred to as Cephas.

 His brother Andrew was the first that Jesus called, and Peter was second.